What's the best cheap VPN? We found 3 good options

-As millions of people continue to work from home, using a virtual private network to maximize your privacy online is more important than ever.
-But a free VPN likely won't offer you enough security, and a paid VPN service can be cost-prohibitive.
-With the current global pandemic pinching a lot of people's pockets, forking over a hundred dollars or more for homebound privacy protection doesn't square with everyone's priorities.
+If, like many of us, you're still working remotely these days, using a virtual private network to protect your privacy online is more important than ever.
+However, a free VPN typically doesn't give you enough security, and a paid VPN service can be pricey.
+With the current crisis pinching a lot of people's pockets, paying a hundred dollars or more for homebound privacy protection doesn't square with everyone's priorities.

-But I have good news: It's possible to find a cheap VPN service that can protect your online privacy and reliably secure your internet connection.
-Some of the most affordable VPNs out there are less than half the cost of premium VPN services.
+But I have good news: It's actually possible to find a cheap VPN service that can reliably secure your internet connection and protect your online privacy.
+Some of the most affordable VPNs available are less than half the cost of premium VPN services.
 And they still offer a fast connection, a solid download speed, and a wealth of features with only an internet connection.
 You can even hook up your mobile device for secure surfing on your phone.

 If you're looking for the best cheap VPN, here are three with affordable prices and excellent security reputations.